trufflesecurity/hacktoberfest2023/README.md

 - Start date for submissions: Sept 30.
 - End date for submissions: Oct 31.
 - Any submissions received after Oct 31 will be ineligible for the Detector Competition.
+- Each PR should focus on _one_ new detector or _one_ fix for a detector.
+I.e, don't open a PR with _two_ new detectors.
 - New Detectors must be for valid credential providers.
 There is no benefit to the community for adding a Detector when the credential provider has no users.
 PRs that add invalid Detectors will be labeled `invalid`.
 - Spam PRs will be marked with a `spam` label and closed.
 Contributors with 2+ spammy PRs are disqualified.
 - Each week we will be posting the scoreboard to [this github issue](TODO)